• Facebook

 Top niche perfume brands

 First, exactly what are niche perfume brands?
-It’s wise to start by answering this common question before I drill down, or niche down further into the sub-category of natural perfume houses; a top 5 of which I’ve homed in on to review in this post.
+It’s wise to start by answering this common question before we drill down into the artistry of independent fragrance houses and explore a curated top five you need on your radar this year.

 Niche Perfumes – the Emotional Definition

-Whether large or small, a true niche perfumery is one whose creativity and ethos is defined by the founders and perfumers, whether the same people or not.
-Their creativity is evident in the products from the first trial blotter sniffs in their labs to finished product on shelves.
-They hold sway and their inspiration drives the business forward.
+Whether large or small, a true niche perfumery is one whose creativity and ethos are defined by its founders and perfumers.
+Their hands-on artistry is evident from the first trial blotter sniffs in the lab to the finished product on the shelves.
+They hold sway, and their artistic vision – not a corporate board – drives the business forward.
+Some niche perfumers, particularly the more artisan and independent, even create limited editions and will vary their output from year to year, even season to season; an economic model that is a far cry from the relentless churn of global brands.

 Ellena identifies the rise of so-called niche perfume houses as salvation from demand marketing; a glimmer of free-spirited creativity in a bland, mass market.
 He says that niche may not be the best nomenclature for them as that defines their system of distribution.